oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   affecting project scope, timeline, and budget.
-  But understanding the differences between a responsive web app, a progressive web app, and a native mobile app, and deciding which one is right for your project can seem insurmountably difficult.
+  But understanding the differences between a responsive web app, a native mobile app, and a progressive web app -- and deciding which one is right for your project -- can seem insurmountably difficult.
   Welcome to part 1 of a three-part series unpacking the reasons to choose one platform over another.
-  Let's start with the responsive web app (RWA).
+  Let's start with the responsive web app.
 ---
 {% import 'embed.macros.njk' as embed %}